eunomia-bpf/nvbit-tutorial/tools/instr_count_cuda_graph/README.md

 # instr_count_cuda_graph

-Extension of the instruction counter that supports kernels launched through CUDA graphs.
-Each kernel receives its own counter so graphs containing multiple launches can be tracked accurately.
+This variant of the instruction counter supports CUDA Graphs.
+Every launched kernel, whether part of a graph capture or a normal launch, has its own counter so graph executions can be profiled accurately.

-## How it works

-`instr_count_cuda_graph.cu` instruments kernels similarly to `instr_count` but maintains a map of kernels to counters and handles callbacks for CUDA graph APIs.
-When graph nodes are launched the tool prints per-kernel instruction counts using data collected in managed memory.
+## Source Files
+- `instr_count_cuda_graph.cu` – host code that handles graph related callbacks and manages per-kernel counters.
+- `inject_funcs.cu` – device function `count_instrs` used by all kernels.

+## Instrumentation Flow
+1. **Per-kernel counters** – A map associates each `CUfunction` with an index in the managed array `kernel_counter`.
+During capture or graph node creation the kernel is instrumented and the pointer to its counter is passed to the injected call.
+2. **Handling graph APIs** – The CUDA callback intercepts `cudaGraphAddKernelNode`, stream capture launches and graph launches.
+Counters are printed after a graph completes.
+3. **Standard launches** – Regular kernel launches are instrumented in the same way as `instr_count` and synchronized at exit.

 ## Building

-Compile with `make` in this directory or from the top `tools` folder.
+Run `make` here or `make -C tools` if you wish to build all examples.

 ## Running

-Preload `instr_count_cuda_graph.so` before executing a CUDA application that uses graphs:
+Use LD_PRELOAD with an application that uses CUDA graphs:

 ```bash
 LD_PRELOAD=./tools/instr_count_cuda_graph/instr_count_cuda_graph.so ./app
 ```

-The output lists each kernel ID along with its dynamic instruction count just like the original `instr_count` tool.
+## Interpreting Results
+Each line identifies the kernel ID and total number of dynamic instructions executed.
+When graphs launch multiple kernels simultaneously each counter is printed separately so you can understand the cost of each node.